gfrd/modern_egfrd/README.md

 It has some important improvements over its predecessor:

 * Minimal dependencies, allowing quick getting started.
-* It's very fast.
+* It is very fast.
-* Rewritten from scratch, in modern C++, using new and efficient language features.
+* Rewritten mostly from scratch, in modern C++, using new and efficient language features.
 * Improved code-style, bug- and design fixes, easier to understand and maintain.
 * Multi platform support